SuperGames-dev/SuperGames-dev/README.md

 - 👀 I’m interested in ... nothing
 - 🌱 I’m currently learning ... nothing
 - 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ... nothing
+- 📫 How to reach me ... you can not
 - 😄 Pronouns: ...
 King of/ the pirates
-- ⚡ Fun fact: ...
-NOTHING
+- ⚡ Fun fact: ... there is none

 <!---
 SuperGames-dev/SuperGames-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.